Quarterlife: Television

 NBC announced on November 17, 2007 that the network had acquired the rights to air Quarterlife on broadcast television in early 2008, after the episodes have been broadcast on the Internet.
 In February 2008, NBC announced that Quarterlife would premiere on Tuesday, February 26, 2008, with the show moving to Sunday nights immediately afterwards.
 The show's first episode earned 3.1 million viewers, falling behind shows on ABC, CBS, and MSNBC in the same time slot and ultimately ranking 17th for the night.
 After the first episode failed to earn the ratings the network had hoped, NBC announced that the series would be canceled after airing only one episode.
 Its remaining episodes would air on sibling channel Bravo following the NBC cancellation.

 The show's 3.1 million viewer rating was the worst in-season performance in the 10 p.m. hour by an NBC show in at least 17 years.
 While expected to be successful with teenagers due to its MySpace origins, Quarterlife lost to Bad Girls Club on Oxygen in the teen demographic and tied with the Democratic Presidential debate airing at the same time on sibling channel MSNBC.
 The show also performed poorly in the adults 18-49 demographic, where it managed only a 1.6 rating.

 The series aired on the then-existing E! television system in Canada in simulcast.

 Episodes

 The first season was released online in 36 parts, each approximately eight minutes, from November 2007 to March 2008.
 Each eight-minute episode of the series premiered nearly simultaneously on MySpace and the official Quarterlife site.
 It garnered the third-highest views of any scripted series in Myspace history.
 These were combined into six hour-long episodes for television.

 In five months, total online views for the series—on Myspace, Quarterlife, and YouTube—were over 9 million.
 After the series was picked up by NBC, some of the hour-long episodes (as edited for broadcast) were made available on the NBC and Hulu websites.
-During this time, Herskowitz claimed the show accrued an average of 300k views per episode.
+During this time, Herskovitz claimed the show accrued an average of 300k views per episode.
 After cancelation by NBC Episodes 2-6 were broadcast back-to-back on Bravo on March 9, 2008.